seeker-seventy-six/tirzhelp-bot/README.md

 # 🤖 TirzHelpBot
-*A Telegram Bot API Heroku App for r/TirzepatideHelp*
+*A Telegram Bot API Heroku App for Stairway to Gray (aka r/TirzepatideHelp)*

 This is a Flask-based application that integrates with the Telegram Bot API.
 It allows you to interact with Telegram supergroups and handle commands from users.
 The bot is set up with a webhook to process incoming updates and respond accordingly.